AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-manage.md

 When the quote is submitted to the buyer:

-*  Magento checks catalog prices (price per item), cart rules, and discounts then recalculates the prices and taxes.
+*  Commerce checks catalog prices (price per item), cart rules, and discounts then recalculates the prices and taxes.
 The shipping price and the negotiated price are not affected (if they are entered into the quote).
 *  Items that are no longer active or available for this buyer are removed from quote and prices are recalculated.
 *  The quote state is changed to Submitted by admin.